Registration for the 2026 K12 Innovation Challenge is now closed.

 How it Works

-All students in grades 6–12 are eligible to participate.
+All U.S. students in grades 6–12 were eligible to participate.

 (Parents or guardians must enter on behalf of students under 13.)